illinois-dres-aitg/atta-msaa-iaccessible2/README.md

 regsvr32 IAccessible2Proxy.dll
 ```

+NOTE: You need to run the command prompt as an administrator to register DLLs.

 ## Enabling Accessibility Features on Firefox

 * I was not able to get Firefox to expose accessibility API information unless I had a screen reader running.